How to run a half marathon faster is a common question by many athletes. Have you ever heard the saying,

 The problem runners have is they have it the other way around.

-The faster we run the more carbohydrates we burn.
+The faster we run the

 If you have trained for longer period of time at paces equal to or exceeding your race pace you will teach the body to rely less on carbohydrates.